tyronnelazaro/spring-boot-api-date/README.md

 ## Controller
 2. In src/main/java/com/example/controller/ServerDateController.java, the RestController annotation is used.
-  - First, java.time package is imported to use for getting the required date, time, and timezone.
+  - First, java.time package is imported to use for getting the required date, time, timezone, and epoch.
   - DateTimeFormatter is used to format the output to more human readable results
+  - Epoch is in long data type. the return output expects a string data type.
+Convert long to string.
   - GET /serverdate produces JSON

 ## Lambda Handler